 On the other hand, those who rightfully decry the "omniscient producer" paradigm sometimes make the reactionary mistake of putting their faith in an equally erroneous idea: that of the "omniscient musician".
 I'm sorry, but the number of ways that musicians can (and frequently do) shoot themselves in the foot in the studio (and elsewhere) are limitless.
 Knowing how to play your music is one thing, turning knobs and recording sounds is another, but MAKING A GOOD RECORD is something else entirely.
-As a musician you may make a few records, perhaps a dozen if your career is really long.
+As a musician you may make a few records, perhaps five or six if your career is really long.
 But a good producer may have made hundreds, and has seen and dealt with a lot of potential pitfalls.
 There is a "punk rock" viewpoint that says that all a band needs is an engineer who should press "record" and otherwise keep his mouth shut; but this seems pointless to me, and is the difference between a "record" and a "demo".
 Some seemingly mediocre bands may have great records in them because of their ideas, or their emotional intensity, or something -- but it needs help to come out!
 Even the most trivial suggestions (like "stop, tune that guitar") from an outsider with a good ear can make an enormous difference in the final result.

 A producer has to know enough about music, sound recording and the delicate art of MAKING RECORDS to be able to know when and how to tell the musicians that something isn't working as well as it could, in such a way that they MIGHT actually believe him.
 And when they (even accidentally!) do something brilliant, the producer can call their attention to it so they don't prematurely discard it or go too far down the "perfectionism" rabbit hole.
 Sometimes, musicians are their own worst critics and can't see the forest for the trees.
 Constructive criticism is essential, if the musicians are not too arrogant to listen to it.
 (If they are, why hire you?)
 How can you help them to get where they are trying to go?
 You need a big, objective, broad overview of the whole situation, including the band members' personalities and tastes, their past recordings, their live shows, their favorite albums, and how clearly they can articulate just what it is they want.
 And you need a good overall knowledge of Popular Music History - the Big Picture.